JobstTechnologies/JT-Driver-Sensing/Readme.md

 - To change the appearance of the values chart, double-click on the different chart elements like the axes, legend etc. To change the sensor channel names, double click on them in the tab *General*.
+- To add notes in the chart, Ctrl + click on a datapoint.
+To modify or delete an existing note Ctrl + click on its datapoint.</br>
+  **Note**: Currently notes are not stored.
+When JT Pump Driver is closed all notes are gone.

 ### Calibration